-79. When children or adults are identified as high or low risk contacts of a positive case, they are asked to take actions to limit the risk of onward transmission.
-These includes self-isolation (for high risk contacts) or advice on LFD testing and other mitigations (for low risk contacts).
+83. When children or adults are identified as high or low risk contacts of a positive case, they are asked to take actions to limit the risk of onward transmission.
+These include self-isolation and/or appropriate testing in line with NHS guidance (for high risk contacts, dependent on vaccination status and age) or advice on LFD testing and other mitigations (for low risk contacts).